-Both ground and candied ginger flavor these butternut squash drop biscuits that are also made with butternut squash puree, coconut oil, and maple syrup.
+Both ground and candied ginger flavor these butternut squash drop biscuits that are also made with butternut squash puree.
 A nice accompaniment to a cup of tea or a bowl of soup, this recipe makes just a dozen small drop biscuits that are best enjoyed the same day.

 I’m a firm believer in done being better than perfectly done, but I’m not sure I’ve been taking what I dish out lately.
 I’ve spent so much time in the kitchen and took so many pictures and then these things I’ve made never sees the light of day because they need some words too, and frankly, I don’t have a lot to say that is worth saying.